Synergy232/java4-labs-spring-ioc/README.md

 ## Getting Started:

 This repo is actually 3 projects in one which confuses IntelliJ after you checkout the starter code.
-To avoid confusion we will use the command line for our initial Git operations.
+To avoid problems, we will use the command line for our initial Git operations.

 Open a terminal and perform the following steps: